grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

 }
 ```

-Benjamin: Shouldn't it implement the `ReservationCommand` interface?
+**Benjamin**: Shouldn't it implement the `ReservationCommand` interface?

-Johnny: We don't need to do that yet.
+**Johnny**: We don't need to do that yet.
 The compiler only complained that the type doesn't exist.

-Benjamin: The code compiles now, but the Statement is false because the `CreateNewReservationCommand` method throw a `NotImplementedException`:
+**Benjamin**: The code compiles now, but the Statement is false because the `CreateNewReservationCommand` method throw a `NotImplementedException`:

 ```csharp
 public ReservationCommand CreateNewReservationCommand(